dafuga/smart_importer/README.md

 importer.import_sheets(array_of_sheets)
 ```

 Et Voila!!
-Smart Importer should have found all relevant fields in the spreadsheet and added it to your database.
+Smart Importer should have found all relevant fields in the spreadsheet and added them to your database.

 ## Development